helmwave/docs/docs/yaml.md

 ## project

-> Reserved for future.
+> Reserved for the future.

 ## version

-Helmwave will check current version and project version.
+Helmwave will check the current version and project version.

-In the future it is planned to check major compatibility.
+In the future, it is planned to check major compatibility.

 ## Registries[]